jdhitsolutions/PSGalleryReport/README.md

 ### [Tag List](taglist.txt)

 This is a simple text list of unique tags found in the PowerShell Gallery.
-All tags have been converted to lower-case, but that should not affect the use of the tag.
+All tags have been converted to lowercase, but that should not affect the use of the tag.

 ```powershell
 Find-Module -tag bios